danchoi/openmbta/README.markdown

 file containing all the services.
 This file is currently linked from the middle of the page.

 Unzip the file.
-You should see a bunch of *.csv files.
-Transfer these csv files to the `rails/data` directory.
+You should see a bunch of *.txt files.
+These are the GTFS files.
+Transfer these files to the `rails/data` directory.

 Now we're ready to populate the MySQL database with the GFTS data.
 There is a rake task for this.
 Run